September 2, 2021 Posted In Medical Malpractice

 Suing for medical malpractice can be a long, expensive, and complex process.
 What it will cost you out-of-pocket will highly depend on whether you choose to hire an attorney.

 Many attorneys handle medical malpractice cases on a contingency basis.
 That means you do not have to pay to retain them or for any court costs upfront.
 Your attorney will advance all of the costs associated with preparing and litigating your claim.
 Once you recover compensation, your lawyer will take their contingency fee plus court costs.
 Contingency fees are generally between 25 to 40 percent of your award, but on average is 33 and 1/3%.
+If you’re filing on behalf of someone in a wrongful death claim, a lawyer is even more necessary to guide you through the legal process.

 California is one of 16 states with statutory restrictions on the amount a medical malpractice lawyer can charge as a contingency fee.
 Under California Business & Professions Code § 6146, attorney’s fees for medical malpractice cases, settled or tried, cannot exceed the following amounts: